Jesus Christ is Coming Soon

 My Personal Testimony

 I am a native of Memphis, TN.
 I have lived in Memphis most of my life.
 I am a born again Christian and minister of the gospel.
-I have been a Christian for fifty years and have been preaching for over thirty eight years.
-I pastored for five years.
+I have been a Christian for fifty years and have been preaching for over forty years.
+I pastored for six years.
 I was an associate elder for fifteen years.
 My ministry now is that of a prophet and teacher.
-I received Jesus Christ as my savior in the early sixties at a Pentecostal church here in Memphis, T.N.
+I received Jesus Christ as my savior in the middle sixties at a Pentecostal church here in Memphis, T.N.
 I received the baptism in the Holy Spirit at an Assemblies of God church in Alton, Illinois.

 The second time I heard the voice of the Lord.
 My Pastor was coming to St. Louis, Mo. to preach.